 Learn how to teach remotely with our series of courses for training online teachers.

-Fully online certificate program for K-14 educators looking to transition to teacher leadership roles or those that are currently in leadership roles that want to enhance their leadership skills, with curriculum offering skills, strategies and tools to become a better leader in the educational setting.
+This fully online certificate program is for K-14 educators looking to transition to teacher leadership roles and for educators currently in leadership roles that want to enhance their leadership skills with strategies and tools to become a better leader in the educational setting.

 This series is to enhance anti-racism, diversity, inclusion and social justice in the classroom providing K-12 educators with the skills and knowledge on how to incorporate strategies into their teaching.